 Grigg Harris: What about me?
 Am I your friend?
-Or am I just some widget to help you make Sylvia feel better about herself?
+Or am I just some... some widget to help you make Sylvia feel better about herself?
 Why did you invite me to be part of your book club?
-What went through your mind the first time you saw me?
-"There's a man who is dying to read every book Jane Austen ever wrote."
+No, what went through your mind the first time you saw me?
+"There's a man who is *dying* to read every book Jane Austen ever wrote."
 Is that what you thought?

 Bernadette: All Jane Austen, all the time.
 It's the perfect antidote.

 Bernadette: Let us never underestimate the power of a well-written letter.